anweshct3/Audio-Spectrum-Analyzer-STM32/README.md

 Run make on the root folder to build the entire project, including the src files and the libopencm3 library

-If changes have done to the files in the src folder, run the zbuildsd.sh script to build only the src files
+If changes are done to the files in the src folder, run the zbuildsd.sh script to build only the src files

 Run the zbuildcopy.sh script to generate bin files and automatically copy them to the STM32F4 microcontroller